 If, during the trial period, you have been absent due to incapacity for work or family leave, the employer is entitled to extend the trial period.

 The employer is entitled to extend the trial period by one month for every 30 calendar days included in the periods of incapacity for work or family leave.
 The employer has to notify you of the trial period extension before the end of the trial period.

 The conditions in an employment contract cannot be less favourable than the conditions that have been agreed on in the collective agreement.
 Instead, better employment terms than in the collective agreement can be included in the employment contract.

 Check from your employer or shop steward which collective agreement your workplace abides by.

 Employment contracts must include at least the following

 Before you sign a contract, check that the following items are included:

-- The validity of the employment contract (is the employment contract valid until further notice or fixed-term or some other kind of contract).
+- validity of the employment contract (is the employment contract valid until further notice, fixed-term, or some other kind of contract)

-If you are unsure of the accuracy of your employment contract, turn to your workplace shop steward or your nearest JHL regional office to have your employment contract looked over.
+If you are unsure of the correctness of your employment contract, turn to your workplace shop steward or the nearest JHL regional office to have your employment contract checked.